nathanhollows/museum-scanner/docs/api-spec.md

 - All requests are sent via POST, as the microcontrollers are only capable of minimal processing.
 - Responses should be kept minimal, ideally just indicating success or failure with the appropriate status code.
 - The controllers are only capable of displaying a success, waiting, or a failure to the visitor with blinking lights.

----

-By following this specification, the web developer can set up the necessary endpoints to handle the scanner hardware interactions efficiently.